A comprehensive database of Tennessee native plants

 Germination codes and their definitions**

 A. No pre-treatment necessary other than cold, dry storage (also called dry cold stratification).
 Seed should germinate upon sowing in a warm location.
+When seeds are purchased from a native plant nursery, they have likely been stored under these conditions and should not require further treatment before sowing.

 B. Hot water treatment.
 Bring water to a boil.
 Remove from heat, pour over seeds and soak in a warm place for 24 hours before planting.